abhinav153/Artificial-General-Intelligence/index.md

 The problem is that machines now are really good at narrow tasks, as in AI has excelled in specific domains like playing Go, spam detection, and Spotify playlist recommendations etc .
 However, computers now lack the ability to generalize knowledge to other domains.
 This is the heart of the issue,where the goal is attain
 "general intelligence" <br>

-### What is General Intelligence ?[2]
+### What is General Intelligence ?[[2]](https://sciendo.com/abstract/journals/jagi/5/1/article-p1.xml)
-Qualitatively speaking, though,there is broad agreement in the AGI community on some key features of general intelligence:
+Qualitatively speaking, though,there is broad agreement in the AGI community on some key features of general intelligence:<br>

 • General intelligence involves the ability to achieve a variety of goals, and carry out a variety of tasks, in a variety of different contexts and environments.<br>
 • A generally intelligent system should be able to handle problems and situations quite different